Allier: Principal communes

-The department also includes the spa towns Bourbon-l'Archambault, Néris-les-Bains and Vichy.
+The department includes the spa towns Bourbon-l'Archambault, Néris-les-Bains and Vichy.

 Relief

 Bourbonnais bocage covers most of the western and central parts of the department (including the Forest of Tronçais), followed by the Bourbonnais Sologne in the east north-east, the Bourbonnais Mountain (near Vichy) which is the highest point of Bourbonnais together with Montoncel (peaking at 1,287 metres), and finally in the south of the department, the Bourbonnais Limagne, which extends from Varennes to Gannat, and is the breadbasket of the department.